-WMT&R has established a world-renowned reputation for dependable Fracture Toughness Testing.
-Our state-of-the-art Fracture Lab is designed for the high volume quick turn around projects demanded by the Aerospace, Power Generation, Petroleum, Nuclear, and Automotive industries.
+WMT&R has a world-renowned reputation for dependable Fracture Toughness Testing.
+Our state-of-the-art Fracture Lab is designed for the high volume, quick turnaround projects demanded by the aerospace, automotive, power generation, and medical industries.

 Fracture Toughness Tests are generally performed on specimens containing a flaw and this requires an operation, called precracking, to induce a flaw of a specific specification.
-Precracking can be performed on any of WMT&R's 240+ servo machines, which cover a range of load capacities up to a 1,000,000-lb. fatigue load.
+Precracking can be performed on any of WMT&R's 375+ servo-hydraulic test machines, which cover a range of load capacities up to a 1,000,000-lb. fatigue load.
 The actual crack, which initiates at the top of a machined notch, is generally measured using various automatic techniques including EPD and Compliance.

-Tests are performed at temperatures ranging from Liquid Helium to over 2000°F under various controlled conditions or atmospheres including salt water, argon, vacuum, and high humidity.
+Fracture Toughness tests are performed at temperatures ranging from liquid helium to over 2000°F under various controlled conditions or atmospheres including salt water, argon, vacuum, and high humidity.

-Here at WMT&R's Fracture Toughness & Fatigue Testing Laboratory we most often perform the KIC Test per ASTM E-399 which includes disc shape, arc tension, arc bend, single-edge bend, and compact tension.
-Regarding compact tension testing, we are equipped to perform tests on sizes ranging from .25" thick up to 4.25" thick for most applications.
+WMT&R's Fracture Toughness & Fatigue Testing Laboratory most often performs the KIC Test per ASTM E-399 which includes disc shape, arc tension, arc bend, single-edge bend, and compact tension.
+Regarding compact tension testing, we are equipped to perform tests on sizes ranging from .25" thick, up to 4.25" thick for most applications.
 We have also machined and tested steel compact tension specimens up to 8" thick weighing 1000 lbs.

 Additional fracture based services include JIC, KIE - Surface Crack Tension, KR, R Curve, KIV - Short Rod and Short Bar, K-EE - Equivalent Energy, CTOD - Crack Tip Opening Displacement; KISCC and K-Salt Stress Corrosion.